moritzheep/moritzheep.github.io/content/publication/heep-anisotropicmeshing-2025/index.md

 2. **Align Edges** with ridges and furrows of the underlying surface and
 2. **Move Vertices** onto ridges and furrows.

-The result is triangle mesh that is much sparser than the original pixel grid and well-adapted to represent the underyling surface after normal integration.
+The result is a triangle mesh that is much sparser than the original pixel grid and well-adapted to represent the underlying surface after normal integration.
 <div style="display: flex; justify-content: space-between;">
   <figure style="width: 30%; margin: 0; text-align: center;">
     <img src="figures/image_cv01_rot000_anisotropic_GT_low.svg" alt="Low Resolution" style="width: 100%;">